rcnewman/ab1/test/README.md

 ## Logs

-Testing logs can be found in the `test.log` file
+Full testing logs can be found in the `test.log` file.

+If you are looking for just the returned query data from the blockchain to compare against your seed data, the query info is logged to `loaninfo.csv` in CSV format.
+Compare it side by side against `test_seed.csv` to quickly validate the tests.